Drown6709/NPC_generator/README.md

 This is just a simple excel file for generating random NPCs.
 It is not refined, beautiful or particularly well-coded.
 In fact it's the opposite.
 But it was done quickly and it works for my own personal usage with all the imperfections it has.

-**Fair Warning: Do not think this will work for you** It might, but the intended audience is just me.
+**Fair Warning: Do not think this will work for you.** It might, but the intended audience is just me.
 So I'm only sharing it because I figured others might find it useful.
 It comes with zero guarantees of future updates, bug correction or any improvements.

 The basic is a few sheets displaying a random NPC; both completely random and a few specific classes or races.
 I might add more if I find the need.
 I might not.